powertac/powertac-server/server-distribution/README.txt

   usernames that are expected to log in to the simulation before it starts.
 If this option is missing and --control is provided, then the broker list will be retrieved from controller-url/broker-list.
+  A broker name can be given as username/queue-name, in which case the broker's input queue will be called queue-name.
+If the queue-name is not given, then the broker's input queue name will be the same as its username.

+  --input-queue name
+  gives the name of the jms input queue for the server.
+If not given, then the jms input queue is called 'serverInput'.

   --log-suffix suffix
   defaults to "sim" rather than "boot".